czlabinger/LanternTracker/README.md

 - [ ] Add UI for Total/Room amount
 - [ ] Track how many are in room (SceneLoaded [Unity's Version] check how many GOs are in DB)
 - [ ] Track how many in room were cut before
+- [ ] Check if Crystal Dash destroyes some lanterns
+- [ ] If Above is true track destruction from Crstal Dash

 Lowest Prio
 - [ ] Add randomizer support